 - Adapt thresholds as necessary once the cultural change of reporting settles in.

 - Reinforce accountability through performance reviews and compensation.

-Remebering common pitfalls
+Remembering common pitfalls

 - Culture must be consistently reinforced.
 Senior managers should be transparent leaders with their business practices.